department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You’ll need to make sure the program is approved for VA education benefits.
-[Check with your local VA office](/facilities).
+You’ll need to make sure the program is approved for VA education benefits. <br> [Check with your local VA office](/facilities).

 You’ll most likely need to enter into a training contract for a set amount of time with an employer or union.
 During training, you’ll probably get a salary from the employer or union, which can go up as you gain more skills.
 When you finish your training, you’ll get a job certification or journeyman status.

 If you’re a Veteran in an approved program, you can use your GI Bill benefit and get tax-free money for books and supplies.
 The Post-9/11 GI Bill offers you a monthly housing allowance (MHA) in addition to your entry-level wage.
 We issue GI Bill payments each month after your employer or union reports your hours to us.

-Your payment depends on which GI Bill program you’re using.
-[View the payment rates](https://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).
+Your payment depends on which GI Bill program you’re using. <br> [View the payment rates](https://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).

 #### Post-9/11 GI Bill MHA Payment Rates
 You’ll get 100% of your applicable MHA during the first 6 months of training.
 Then you’ll get this percentage of your MHA until your benefits run out: